Lord Snow: In King's Landing

-Ned Stark and his daughters arrive at King's Landing.
-On his way to a meeting of the king's Small Council, Ned encounters Jaime Lannister.
-It is revealed that Jaime killed the Mad King Aerys Targaryen, father of Daenerys and Viserys.
+Ned and his daughters arrive at King's Landing.
+On his way to a meeting of the king's Small Council, Ned encounters Jaime.
+It is revealed that Jaime killed the "Mad King" Aerys Targaryen, father of Daenerys and Viserys.
 Ned remains dissatisfied that Jaime broke his oath as knight of the Kingsguard.

 Ned joins the Small Council, consisting of Robert's brother Lord Renly, Lord Varys, Grand Maester Pycelle, and Lord Petyr "Littlefinger" Baelish.
 Renly announces Robert's plans for a great tourney in honor of Ned's appointment as the Hand of the King.
 Ned learns that the crown is heavily indebted.

-Upon arriving in King's Landing, Catelyn is taken to a brothel owned by Littlefinger who, along with Varys and Ser Rodrik, discuss the attempt on Bran's life.
+Upon arriving in King's Landing, Catelyn is taken to a brothel owned by Littlefinger who, along with Varys and Rodrik, discuss the attempt on Bran's life.
 Littlefinger admits that the assassin's dagger was once his but he lost it to Tyrion.
 Ned agrees to ally with Littlefinger to find who is responsible for Bran's attempted murder.

 Ned returns to his keep to find Sansa and Arya arguing, with Arya angry at Sansa for lying for Joffrey.
 Ned reminds her that Sansa and Joffrey will be married one day.
 Learning that Arya aspires to be a swordsman and has a sword of her own, Ned hires Syrio Forel to teach her the art of swordsmanship.